-- Nankan warehouse logistics and property management: established more than two 2. decades ago, the FRGILC has built up a logistic park covering some 1.3 million square meter and 6 buildings for the business of warehouse leasing business and logistic center; the tenants of the Park include electronic distributors, boutique, apparel and e-commerce and most of them are famous brands.
-In order to meet customers' requirements for building and cargo security, the Company undergoes annual fire safety inspections and diligently maintains the buildings.
-As a result, more than seventy percent of customers who have been in the park for over five years can maintain an occupancy rate of over ninety percent in the long term.
-Currently, the Company provides professional hardware and software installation services or construction needs for contract customers.
-We utilize system integration processes and service models to strengthen customer relationships and enhance efficiency.
-This year, the Company will expand its logistics leasing business to the Longtan Smart Park, improving operational performance and aiming to become a benchmark in the logistics leasing industry.
-Income of warehouse leasing and logistic service is expected to go up by 1%-2% in 2024 than 2023. - 3.
+- performance, and to make it the benchmark of the logistics lease industry.
+Income of warehouse leasing and logistic service is expected to go up by 1%-2% in 2025 than 2024. - 3.
 The sales of the remaining reserved apartments: The available completed apartments of "55Timeless and "La Bella Vita" are gradually being sold.
 Pending units of projects World Garden, Modesty Home, Legend River: keep on marketing them. - 4.
-FRG Bridge Up to Zenith Business Plaza: The first and second floors (1,882 Ping combined) were 100% leased; FRG will keep on improving customer service and mall management to build up the image of leading commercial center in Xinban Special
+FRG Bridge Up to Zenith Business Plaza: The first and second floors (1,882 Ping combined) were 100% leased; FRG will keep on improving customer service and mall management to build up the image of leading commercial center in Xinban Special Economic Zone.

-Economic Zone.

 III.
-Important Production and Sales Policy:
+Important Production and Sales Policy

-- The three management policies for manufacturing industry are: "Innovation", "international" and "service". - "Innovation": Make good use of the characteristics of raw materials, and appropriately stack and combine existing equipment and process technologies to create new products that meet market requirements and increase corporate profits in real terms. - "International": Actively cultivate international talents and establish a marketing system in major economic regions.
-Participate in international exhibitions to improve the Company's brand position and expand business. - "Service": Provide high-quality and efficient services to customers through technical teams that work with enthusiasm, actively interact and respond quickly to meet customer needs. - 2.
-To cope with the geopolitics and US-China war of trading and technologies, Taiwan must remove its reliance on China's AI supply chain.
-Amidst the chip war, some companies are shifting their warehouses in Hong Kong to Taiwan and Southeast Asian countries.
-For the direction of merchant recruitment of the year along with the trend and due to reaching storage capacity limits at the Nankan Logistics Center, FRG will shift its focus to Longtan Smart Park in Taoyuan.
-New logistics warehouses will be constructed, obtaining licenses for green buildings and logistics centers.
-Completion and license acquisition are anticipated in the fourth quarter.
-These facilities will serve businesses in southern Taoyuan.
-The Company will establish a comprehensive logistics smart park, increase the proportion of value-added logistics services and boost revenue.
-In addition, the development of phases two to three of the park will be tailored to cater to different industries, providing exclusive services to meet the needs of incoming businesses.
-We will continue to collaborate with international clients, constantly upgrading and optimizing peripheral facilities such as truck identification systems, charging stations and security surveillance equipment.
+- 1. The three major guidelines for the operation of the manufacturing industry are "precision investment", "full production", and "order delivery". - "Precision investment": accurately target market demand, grasp technology trends, and leverage our advantages to invest limited resources in the most effective projects and improve resource efficiency. - "Full production": Optimize the production plan, improve equipment efficiency, implement lean production, and reduce idle time and waste of resources as much as possible to achieve the maximum cost-effect. - "Order delivery": Meeting market demand, improving customer satisfaction, reducing inventory cost, and strengthening the overall competitiveness of the company through effective strategies and measures. - 2.
+The industry is now recovering.
+Semiconductor manufacturers continue to invest in advanced processes.
+Taiwanese businessmen return to Taiwan and foreign companies accelerate their investment in Taiwan, which helps the private sector to steadily expand.
+In addition, the government accelerates the public construction, which will maintain the domestic investment momentum.
+However, due to the impact of the tariff policy of the US President on Taiwan's investment, in order to respond to the trend, the storage capacity of the Nankan Logistics Center has reached its maximum.
+In the next two years, the focus will be shifted to Longtan, Taoyuan, to build a smart logistics park for the third phase.
+It is expected that the first phase of the logistics plant will be completed in 2025, and the building has been completed: It is projected that the relevant licenses will be obtained in the first quarter, and the objects of investment are large-scale professional logistics companies, which will contribute to the increase in rental income and increase revenue.
+The development of phases two to three of the park will be tailored to cater to different industries, providing exclusive services to meet the needs of incoming businesses.
+We will continue to collaborate with international clients, constantly upgrading and optimizing peripheral facilities

+- such as truck identification systems, charging stations and security surveillance equipment.
 This will effectively enhance the overall development intensity of the park, aiming to become a preferred choice for customers and a representative of high-quality industrial parks. - 3.
 Based on lands in Xinyi District acquired in 2012, FRG is joint venture with CDC for the 55Timeless project in 2016; KPC for the Legend River project in Xindian with KPC in 2012; acquire lands of the La Bella Vita project in Taichung in 2015 and sell its units in 2016; in December 2022, FRG acquired a share of the base land of the Kaohsiung Ambassador Hotel and now it is in progress of architectural design.
-Efforts invested in land development will
+Efforts invested in land development will improve FRG's earnings and images significantly.